dotzenith/SpotiFetch/README.md

 ### ❖ Requirements

-Register a free app on the Spotify developer dashboard [here](https://developer.spotify.com/dashboard/)
+Register an app on the Spotify developer dashboard [here](https://developer.spotify.com/dashboard/)

-Set `http://127.0.0.1:9090` as the redirect URI
+Edit the app settings and set `http://127.0.0.1:9090` as the redirect URI

+Take a note of your Client ID and Client Secret

 Put the following in your `.bashrc` or `.zshrc` or the equivalent for your shell
 ```sh